Trivia for The Star

 - Released on the same day as Wonder (2017), another film from Walden Media.

 - This is the second time Mariah Carey has sung a song for an animated religious movie.
-The first time was The Prince of Egypt (1998), where she sang the song "When You Believe" with the late Whitney Hudson.
+The first time was The Prince of Egypt (1998), where she sang the song "When You Believe" with the late Whitney Houston.

 - The Star is produced by Affirm Films, a company under Sony that produces and distributes mainly conservative Christian films.